Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Beyond the Limitations of SIDs: Scaling Up Text-based GR Model

 As shown in \cref{fig:paradigms}, the parameters of the model consist of two parts: the frozen LLM weights~($N_{\text{LLM}}$) and the trainable LoRA weights~($N_{\text{LoRA}}$).
 We set $N_{\text{SI}}=N_{\text{LoRA}}+\gamma N_{\text{LLM}}$ and $N_{\text{CF}}=N_{\text{LoRA}}+\beta N_{\text{LLM}}$, where $0\leq \gamma,\beta \leq 1$ are the effective parameter coefficients of the frozen LLM to learn semantic information and collaborative filtering signals, respectively.
 Hence, \cref{eq:empirical_scaling_law} can be re-written as \cref{eq:llm_scaling_law}:

+In Figure~\ref{fig:LLM-RS basic struct}, we present the framework of the Text-based GR model used in our experiments.
+The prompts are deliberately simple, consisting of only two sentences.
+The raw textual descriptions of items are organized into the user interaction sequence.
+We limit the maximum user interaction sequence length to be 20.
+During training, we optimize the LoRA weights~\citep{LoRA} using cross-entropy loss.
+The LoRA weights are applied on modules including ['k\_proj', 'v\_proj', 'q\_proj', 'o\_proj', 'gate\_proj', 'up\_proj', 'down\_proj'].
+For inference, we employ constrained beam search to guide the model in generating the next-item prediction.
+Specifically, we construct a trie from all item titles in the dataset to ensure that the model outputs only valid item titles.

-In the following, we first demonstrate that the LLM-as-RS paradigm exhibits superior scaling properties compared to the SID-based GR~(\cref{subsec:llm_rs_scale}).
-Furthermore, we show that scaling up the LLM in LLM-as-RS setup enhances its ability to model collaborative filtering signal, challenging the prevailing view of this paradigm (\cref{subsec:llm_rs_scale} and \cref{subsec:llm_w_cf}).
+In the following, we first demonstrate that the Text-based GR paradigm exhibits superior scaling properties compared to the SID-based GR~(\cref{subsec:llm_rs_scale}).
+Furthermore, we show that scaling up the LLM in Text-based GR setup enhances its ability to model collaborative filtering signal, challenging the prevailing view of this paradigm (\cref{subsec:llm_rs_scale} and \cref{subsec:llm_w_cf}).